Birthday Cake (song)

-"Birthday Cake" is a song by Barbadian singer Rihanna, from her sixth studio album, Talk That Talk (2011).
+"Birthday Cake" is a song by Barbadian singer Rihanna, from her sixth album, Talk That Talk (2011).
 After it leaked onto the Internet, fans expressed interest in the track being included on Talk That Talk, but it was later revealed that the 1:18 (one minute, 18 seconds) length that leaked was in fact the final cut and was not being considered for inclusion on the album.
 Due to a high level of fan interest, the song was included on the album as an interlude.

-The full length version, also known as the official remix of the track, featuring Rihanna's ex-boyfriend Chris Brown, premiered online on February 20, 2012, to coincide with Rihanna's 24th birthday.
-The song peaked in the top thirty on the Billboard Hot 100.
+The full-length version, also known as the official remix of the track, featuring Rihanna's ex-boyfriend Chris Brown, premiered online on February 20, 2012, to coincide with Rihanna's 24th birthday.
+The song peaked at number 24 on the Billboard Hot 100.

 The lyrics to "Birthday Cake" express the desire to have spontaneous sex.
 Music critics were divided on "Birthday Cake", with the majority both praising and criticising the song's sexual lyrical content.
 Several critics compared the song to the previous track on the album "Cockiness (Love It)", which also consists of sexually explicit lyrics.
 Upon the release of Talk That Talk, the song debuted on the lower regions of the singles charts in South Korea, the United Kingdom, and the United States.
 It was certified Double Platinum in the US.

 Background and development

 "Birthday Cake" was recorded in Room 1306 at the Radisson Blu Royal Hotel, Copenhagen in Denmark.

 "Birthday Cake" was written by The-Dream, Rihanna, Marcos Palacios, and Earnest Clark, with production helmed by Da Internz and The-Dream.
 The interlude was recorded in room 1306 of the Radisson Blu Royal Hotel in Copenhagen, Denmark.
-In an interview for The Boom Box, producer The-Dream answered a question about fans being disappointed that "Birthday Cake" would not be featured on Talk That Talk (2011) after it leaked online before the album's November 2011 release; the producer explained that only an interlude had been produced, and that a full length version of the song would be released at some point during the Talk That Talk era, saying:
+In an interview for The Boom Box, producer The-Dream answered a question about fans being disappointed that "Birthday Cake" would not be featured on Talk That Talk (2011) after it leaked online before the album's November 2011 release; the producer explained that only an interlude had been produced, and that a full-length version of the song would be released at some point during the Talk That Talk era, saying:

 I was just talking to Rihanna about that, because she [originally] made [just] an interlude.
 I was like, 'Your fans are going to be so mad at you.'
 As soon as I said that, I got back, and I guess she released a piece of it, and they saw how long it is.
 Man, they tore me up on Twitter!
 So I hit her on the phone.
 I was like, 'Yo, your fans, they're going crazy on me right now, like I could make you do something.'
 So 'Birthday Cake' is on there.
 It's going to turn into a whole song because the fans are ganging up on me, and I don't want to be murdered by the Rihanna Navy!.